StevenGorlicki/StevenGorlicki.github.io/README.md

 Hello, I'm Steven Gorlicki | SWE @ UC Irvine | Class of 2025

+I'm currently working as an Associate QA @ Veeva Systems

-Check out my main projects @CeriesWeb and @BookSheets, or others throughout my repository.
+Check out my main projects @[BiT](https://bit.ics.uci.edu/) and @BookSheets, or others throughout my repository.

 You can find me at the following: